You are currently viewing Skilled Worker Visa 2024

 Jobs with different going rates

-For some jobs, the going rate for the Skilled Worker visa is different.
+For some jobs, the going rate for the Skilled Worker visa is different if you had a Tier 2 (General) visa.
+These going rates are based on a 40-hour working week.

 If you’ve changed job or employer